Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

             nouns[filename][wordnet_lemmatizer.lemmatize(word)] = nouns[filename].get(wordnet_lemmatizer.lemmatize(word), 0) + text_tokens[filename][word]
 ```

-#### Building the Document-Term Matrix (A)
+#### Building the Document-Term Matrix (V)

-The cleaned and lemmatized data was then transformed into a document-term matrix, **A**.
+The cleaned and lemmatized data was then transformed into a document-term matrix, **V**.
 In this matrix, each row represents a document (news article), and each column represents a unique term.
 The values initially represent the term frequency (how many times a term appears in a document).

 ```python
 dictvectorizer = DictVectorizer(sparse=False)